ufal/corefud-scorer/README.md

 As a shortcut, the `-x, --exact-match` option switches on exact matching and is thus equivalent to `-a exact`.
 By default, mentions are compared with head matching.

+All three methods seek for 1-to-1 correspondence between key and response mentions.
+That is, no key mention is allowed to match multiple response mentions, and vice versa.
+On the other hand, it is absolutely valid if some key or response mentions remain unmatched.

 *Changed in version 1.1: default matching changed from partial to head.*
+*Changed in version 1.2: a bug that allowed for 1-to-n matching between the response and key mentions has been fixed by adopting the implementation of matching from the UA scorer 2.0.*

 #### Exact Matching